walles/barnklocka/README.md

 * Validate hour changes when moving the minute hand
 * Validate 24h time when moving the hour hand
 * Show a plain-text readout of the analog clock
+* Make digital clock look more like a digital clock